anhhchu/anhcodes/content/blog/spark-sql-programming.md

 DataFrame is immutable collections of data grouped into named columns.
 Schema defines the column names and data types of a DataFrame.

-### Read and write data with Spark DataFrame
+### Read files with Spark DataFrame

 You can read data almost all file formats such as CSV, JSON, Parquet, Delta, etc.  into Spark DataFrame

-You can either choose to inferSchema from the files (expensive with JSON and CSV), or specify schema explitcitly (more efficient)
+You can either choose to inferSchema from the files (expensive with JSON and CSV), or specify schema explitcitly.
+It's much more efficient to specify schema explicitly, especially for csv and json.

 ```python
 ## Read data from parquet files to dataframe